 3

-Keep detailed records of driver licences, logbooks, training, and incident history.
-Insurers and regulators require this information, and accurate records strengthen your position in any claim or investigation.
+Keep current records of driver licences, medical assessments, electronic work diary compliance, training completions and vehicle inspection reports.
+Insurers and the NHVR require this information, and thorough records strengthen your position in any claim or investigation.

 4